Furniture Care

 As a general rule, when a spill occurs, it is important to clean the fabric immediately.
 The longer a spot remains, the harder it is to remove; it may even become permanent.

 Before you try to remove a stain or soil from your upholstery, you should determine the type of fabric involved.
 Some manufacturers make this easy for you by placing cleaning codes on furniture.
-(You'll find the code either on the furniture hang tag or on the manufacturer's label.
-If not, call the service department.)
+(You'll find the code either on the furniture hang tag or on the manufacturer's label.)
 These codes indicate the type of fabric involved - cotton, wool, polyester, etc. and suggest the best methods of cleaning and spot removal.

 W: Use water-based cleaning agents or foams only.